Updated October 2018

 Getting help and cutting costs

-- Costing your project – remember plants, rocks, soil and wood prices can differ substantially by region and carrier.
-Additionally, some costs will fluctuate from season to season.
+- Costing your project: Remember plants, rocks, soil and wood prices can differ substantially by region and carrier.
+Some costs will fluctuate from season to season.

 - Befriend your neighbors.
 You might be able to share expenses when you lease big bulky equipment or when buying large quantities of landscaping materials.
 Offer to help your neighbors with their landscaping project and they might help you with yours.

-A great landscaping design adds value and is a wonderful addition to your home.
+A great landscaping design adds value to your home.
 It’s wise to invest in concepts and ideas that will give you and your family enjoyment for many years.